Clicky

 Allow the turkey neck treats to cool completely before giving them to your dog.
 Store any extras in an airtight container like a Mason jar for up to 2 months.

-Because dried turkey necks remain a natural shape IF left whole, always supervise your dog while consuming to prevent choking.
+Because dried turkey necks remain a natural shape IF left whole, always keep an eye on your dog while consuming to prevent choking.

 For safety, dehydrate turkey parts into very hard, shelf-stable jerky texture.
 Adding broth or water restores some moisture for easier chewing if your dog struggles with the texture.

-These 'before' and 'after' photos (below) are of the sliced turkey on the dehydrator.
+These 'before' and 'after' photos (below) are my sliced turkey on the dehydrator.
 Notice how much they shrink when they are fully dried!

 Pre-cooked deli sliced turkey, before and after dehydrating

-As with the chicken and roast beef pages, I note you can use your leftover meats (as in whole chicken and turkey, and cuts of beef).
+As with the chicken and roast beef pages, I suggest you use your leftover meats (as in whole chicken and turkey, and cuts of beef).

-Just cut the meat into "dehydratable" pieces—make the pieces similar sizes—now they will dehydrate uniformly!
+Just cut the meat into "dehydratable" pieces—make the pieces similar sizes—so they will dry out uniformly!

 How to Dehydrate Turkey: